Counselor Education EdS

 - Official academic transcripts from ALL higher-education institutions of previous study

-- Official GRE scores - OPTIONAL on applications for the 21-22 academic year
+- Official GRE scores -

 - Doctoral applicants must have a minimum GRE verbal score of 153 and math score of 146 (500 verbal, 500 math converted score prior to 9/1/2011)